yangjiao-tj/yangjiao/_pages/about.md

 News
 ======
+[2025/04] Invited to serve as Reviewer in IEEE Transactions on Mobile Computing.

+[2025/03] Invited to serve as Reviewer in Neural Networks.

+[2025/02] Invited to serve as Reviewer in NeurIPS 2025.

 [2024/12] Invited to serve as Reviewer in ICML 2025.

 [2024/12] Invited to serve as Reviewer in AI4TS workshop at AAAI 2025.